July 29, 2025

 Let's get a little sensual for a moment.
 (No, not that kind of sensual – get your mind out of the gutter!)

 I'm talking about the feel of these clubs.
-The Mavrik Irons have this incredible softness at impact, thanks to those fancy urethane microspheres we talked about earlier.
+The Mavrik irons have this incredible softness at impact, thanks to those fancy urethane microspheres we talked about earlier.

 It's like the difference between high-fiving a friend and high-fiving a brick wall.
 (Not that I've high-fived many brick walls, but you get the idea.)

 The feel is so good, it almost makes you forget about that slice that's heading straight for the parking lot.
 Almost.
+Even on mishits, the iron provides decent feedback without being harsh.

 Acoustic Engineering (Or: How I Learned to Love the 'Ping')